GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 ### What to measure

-While many ad tech companies encourage advertisers to configure a variety of conversion types, focusing on the most important conversions such as purchases is a good way to ensure that aggregate results are detailed and accurate for these important events.
+While many ad tech companies encourage advertisers to configure a variety of conversion types, focusing on the most important conversions such as purchases is a good way to ensure that aggregate results are detailed and accurate for these important conversion events.
-Indeed, the more metrics you measure, the smaller your contribution budget per metric gets, and hence the more noisy each value is likely to be.
+Indeed, the more metrics you measure, the smaller your contribution budget per metric, and hence the more noisy each value is likely to be.
 Therefore, you need to carefully select what to measure.

 In this example, we'll focus on campaign setups that measure only one conversion per click or view: a purchase.